The Right Team… The Right Credentials

 Kenneth R. Nenninger, C.P.A.

-As an associate of the firm for several years, working with the firm's clients in transition and in crisis, Kenneth R. Nenninger brings extensive experience developed through a variety of the firm's consulting engagements, in addition to his previous experience in public accounting, financial management and financial analysis in various management roles.
+As an associate of the firm for 30 years, working with the firm's clients in transition and in crisis, Kenneth R. Nenninger brings extensive experience developed through a variety of the firm's consulting engagements, in addition to his previous experience in public accounting, financial management and financial analysis in various management roles.

 Nenninger has developed practical experience in a variety of consulting engagements, including preparation of financial statements, cash flow management and monitoring, developing financial projections and budgets, and providing hands-on guidance to management.
 He has advised businesses in the fields of service, retail, manufacturing, and a number of various automotive suppliers.